PriyankaA1807/E2-backend/api-docs/operations-api.md

 ]
 ```

-The `delivery_id` allows the frontend or another service to connect the Alert back to the affected shipment.
+The `delivery_id` allows another system to resolve the affected shipment.

 ---